isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong>NParks - Conservation Division.</strong> Visit this conservation
+<p><strong>NParks - Conservation Division</strong> will showcase our natural
-booth which showcases our natural heritage found in our Nature Reserves and Nature Parks.</p>
+heritage found in our Nature Reserves and Nature Parks at our booth.</p>
 </td>
 </tr>
 <tr>